 This is an advanced course in robotic programming for automated material handling.
 Also include flexible manufacturing, sensors, concept of machine vision, troubleshooting of hardware and software.
-Emphasis will be on ABB robotics hardware, software and programming.
+Emphasis will be on ABB robotics hardware, software and programming using ABB Robot Studio.